X-rayDetectionCIRA/X-rays/index.md

 ## Contact Information

-For any information and queries, please contact us at: taimur.hassan@ku.ac.ae
+For any information, please contact us at: taimur.hassan@ku.ac.ae